hexagoncircle/ryan-mulligan-dev/src/blog/css-property-new-style.md

 }
 ```

 For one last touch of magic, a gradient containing the highlight color is added to the `::after` pseudo element, spinning in unison with the shine area.
-These highlights flowing through the button add a pleasant, welcoming ambience it was previously missing.
+These highlights flowing through the button add a pleasant, welcoming ambience that was previously missing.

 ## Enhancing the hover colors